WGLab/QuantitativeGenomics2023/README.md

 We will do the exercise in a directory called `exercise2`.
 In the terminal, assuming that you are currently in the `exercise1` directory (you can use `pwd` to check this), you can use command `cd ../exercise2` to go into the exercise2 directory.

-There are three ways to run Phen2Gene: download and run it locally (need a few GB of space), using API and using Phen2Gene website.
+There are three ways to run Phen2Gene: download and run it locally (need a few GB of space), using

+and using Phen2Gene website.

 The benefit of running Phen2Gene is if you do not have any idea of a candidate gene for your disease, you can use it in one of three scenarios: